- applied for by an individual researcher

 - funding for 12–24 months’ visit from Finland to Japan

-- The Academy of Finland goes through the applications in Finland and selects one (1) candidate per year for approval by the JSPS.
+- We go through the applications in Finland and select one candidate per year for approval by the JSPS.

 - The funding is determined and paid by the Japanese research funder Japan Society for the Promotion of Science (JSPS).

 - The beneficiary, the JSPS Postdoctoral Fellow, undertakes to comply with the funding terms and reporting instructions of the JSPS.

 The Research Council of Finland’s mobility funding is based on bilateral agreements and promotes the international interaction of Finnish researchers and the internationalisation of Finnish research environments.